Staff Fitness for Duty - UTDPP1080

 Fit for duty means able to perform the duties of the job in a safe, secure, productive, and effective manner as determined by the supervisor.

 Health service provider is a doctor of medicine or osteopathy, dentist, podiatrist, clinical psychologist, optometrist, nurse practitioner, nurse-midwife, or a licensed clinical social worker that is authorized to practice in the state of Texas or in the state the employee resides for employees who reside outside the state of Texas.

 Supervisor means the person to whom the employee reports.

 Employees are responsible for managing their health in a manner that allows them to safely perform their job responsibilities.

 Employees must report to work fit for duty and must perform their job responsibilities in a safe, secure, productive, and effective manner during the entire time they are working.

 Employees are responsible for notifying their supervisors when they are not fit for duty.

 Employees are responsible for notifying the supervisor when they observe a coworker acting in a manner that indicates the coworker may be unfit for duty.
-If the supervisor’s behavior is the focus of concern, an employee may inform the upper level manager or may call Human Resources Management (HRM) for additional guidance.
+If the supervisor’s behavior is the focus of concern, an employee may inform the upper level manager or call The Office of Human Resources (OHR) – Employee Relations for additional guidance.

 Supervisors are responsible for observing the attendance, performance, and behavior of the employees they supervise.